 You'll have the entire family thinking you are a master world class chef in the kitchen.
+If done right, the meat should fall right off the bone.

 What Are Short Ribs?

-Short ribs have fat marbling throughout them, which makes for the perfect cut of meat to braise, the fat melts throughout and everything just becomes so tender.
+Short ribs have fat marbling throughout them, which makes for the perfect cut of meat to braise, the fat melts throughout and everything becomes so tender.

-How Do you Braise Short Ribs?
+How to Braise Short Ribs

-If you aren't familiar with what braising is, here's a little explanation.
 Braising is a style of cooking.

 After you've seared it, you add liquid to the pan.